Domestic Appliance Spares Pricing

-As this illustrates very clearly the huge bulk of the profit is to the manufacturers and I'm not going to name names here but just look at the price of the appliance and then the prices of spares for it, they don't tally up in any way shape or form!
-In a recent case I carried out a repair on a washer that retails for £189.99 and the spares cost alone without labour was over £297, it's insane.
+As this illustrates very clearly the huge bulk of the profit is to the manufacturers and wee are not going to name names here but just look at the price of the appliance and then the prices of spares for it, they don't tally up in any way shape or form!
+In a recent case a repair was carried out on a washing machine that retails for £189.99 and the spares cost alone without labour was over £297, it's insane.
 If you add up the spares cost to build an appliance retailing at around the £200-300 mark you'll almost always find that to build it from spares would cost in excess of £1500 these days and it will easily exceed £1000 every time, is that justifiable?

 It is not uncommon these days to find a single major spare such as a module, motor or timer that the cost to buy the spare alone exceeds the original purchase price of the whole appliance!
 Is this in the interest of the consumer?

 As service agents this gives us a problem as, quite frankly, we cannot afford to hold the stock required in many cases to enable first time fixes and, it's getting worse as time goes on.

 But there is a lot more to this behind the scenes.

 If we as agents and spares distributors hold stock of any of theses over-priced spares it's quite a lot of money in the manufacturer's coffers.
 To put that in perspective, as an example, if a network of repairers buys in say £7000 of stock that's costing the manufacturer (we'll be kind here) £1500 that could easily equate to over £300,000 without any problem.
 Nice little earner.

 Add in the spares distributors holding much larger stocks and it is vast sums of money, remember the spares market is worth millions every year.